Updated 12 October 2020

-Group numbers must not exceed 100 people (including staff, trainers and spectators) per indoor or outdoor space, or one person per 4 square metres, whichever is lesser.
+Group numbers must not exceed 200 people (including staff, trainers and spectators) per indoor or outdoor space, or one person per 2 square metres outdoors or 4 square metres indoors, whichever is lesser.

 Communal facilities (such as playgrounds and changerooms) can open.
 A risk assessment for this should be outlined in the COVID Safety Plan.

 The following requirements must be adhered to by hirers:

 - Schools must provide hirers with the fact sheets on physical distancing and hygiene requirements for adults within school facilities.